 Professor Ballard and collaborators are currently undertaking a systematic review of person-centred care interventions and training manuals for use with people with dementia in care homes.
-The protocol is available for download here
+Download the protocol (Word 300KB).

 As the age of the population increases, dementia is becoming increasingly frequent in western countries.
 Already there are more than 700,000 people with dementia in the UK and the number is likely to double in the next 30 years.
 Our group is adopting a variety of scientific approaches to understand the basis of key symptoms in people with dementia, to determine the mechanisms underlying dementia and to develop new treatments, with a particular emphasis on non-Alzheimer’s dementia such as those related to stroke, Parkinson’s Disease and Downs Syndrome.

 Post Stroke Dementia

 25% of people have dementia after a stroke with many others developing dementia over the following 5 to 10 years.
 In addition, many individuals experience more subtle impairments of their higher brain functions (such as planning skills and speed of processing information) and are at very high risk of subsequently developing dementia.
 Our work has highlighted the importance of very small strokes in the deep parts of the brain in this process (called microvascular disease), investigated key genetic factors that influence this process, established new methods for measuring these changes in the brain very accurately and identified a pattern of brain atrophy specific to post-stroke dementia.